dy/spect/README.md

 ### `mount(attached => detached)`

-Mount effect invokes passed `attached` function when target is mounted on the DOM, and the optional returned function is called when the target is unmounted.
+Mount effect invokes passed `attached` function when target is mounted on the DOM.
+Optional returned function is called when the target is unmounted.

 ```js
 $('#target', el => {